Sandpaper is a key tool in the process of removing paint from wood.

 - Fandel 36025 100 Grit Sandpaper Sheets Assorted

 - 5-Inch 8-Hole Hook and Loop Sanding Discs by Miady Store

-I have also gone through some of the real customer reviews to make sure the products I recommend are still the best.
+I have also gone through some honest customer reviews to ensure the products I recommend are still the best.

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.